Aérospatiale Ludion

-The Sud Aviation/Aérospatiale SA-610 Ludion (Ludion - Cadet) is a tiny, unorthodox VTOL aircraft demonstrated at the 1967 Paris Air Show.
-It consisted of little more than a chair, behind which were mounted two downward-pointing augmented rocket engines with control provided by thrust vectoring.
-The Ludion was intended to carry its pilot and 30 kg (66 lb) of equipment up to 700 m (2,300 ft) at an altitude of up to 200 m (600 ft).
+The Sud Aviation/Aérospatiale SA-610 Ludion (Ludion - Cadet) is a compact unorthodox VTOL aircraft designed by the French aircraft manufacturer Sud Aviation and produced by Aérospatiale.

+In terms of its basic configuration, the Ludeon consisted of little more than a chair, behind which were mounted a pair of downward-pointing augmented rocket engines with flight control provided by thrust vectoring.
+Its novel propulsion system was developed by Bertin and Société d'Etudes pour la Propulsion par Réaction (SEPR) during the mid-1960s.
+Described as being a personal apparatus for overcoming obstacles, including rivers and minefields, it was intended to carry its pilot and 30 kg (66 lb) of equipment up to 700 m (2,300 ft) at an altitude of up to 200 m (600 ft).